mansi-sj/Portfolio/README.md

 # Portfolio
 I have made this simple Portfolio using HTML and CSS.
-In this you can download Resume by clicking on it.
+In this you can download Resume by clicking on "Download Resume" it.